jdockerty/discord-movie-vote-bot/README.md

 ## Deployment

-A simple deployment is achieved through a t2.micro Ubuntu instance on AWS.
-The Python file is run via tmux first, so that the process does not stop upon closing the SSH session.
-There is an argument for running it as a daemon, but this is not too important.
+A simple automated deployment is achieved through a t2.micro Ubuntu instance on AWS.
+The Python file requires the a `.env` file with the relevant `API_KEY` from the Discord Developer Portal to run the bot, this is stored in S3.
+The role to read objects is assigned to the instance upon creation in Terraform with the appropriate `user_data` script being executed to download the latest version of the GitHub repo and download the dependencies from the `requirements.txt` file, the bot is then run afterwards.